 Key dates and details:

-• Skagit Master Gardener Volunteer Track Screening: Required interview to assess trainee match with the Skagit Master Gardener program and background screen (required for all volunteers).
+- Skagit Master Gardener Volunteer Track Screening: Required interview to assess trainee match with the Skagit Master Gardener program and background screen (required for all volunteers).

-• Fee: $275
+- Fee: $275

-• Volunteer Commitment: A minimum of 40 volunteer hours during the training year is required for certification.
+- Volunteer Commitment: A minimum of 40 volunteer hours during the training year is required for certification.

-• Online Classes Begin: October 5
+- Online Classes Begin: In the first week of October

-• Training Format: Hybrid – self-paced online modules, live Zoom sessions, and in-person volunteer training
+- Training Format: Hybrid – self-paced online modules, live Zoom sessions, and in-person volunteer training

-The State of Washington is the birthplace of the WSU Extension Master Gardener Program more than 50 years ago, under the auspices of Washington State University, a land-grant institution.
+Washington is the birthplace of the WSU Extension Master Gardener Program more than 50 years ago, under the auspices of Washington State University, a land-grant institution.
 The respected, science- and research-based program has since been shared and spread to all 50 states, four Canadian provinces, plus Puerto Rico, United Kingdom and South Korea, according to Washington State Magazine, Fall 2023.